-When I received an invitation to the Slow Wine 2020 US Tour stop in New York City, I had to ask myself if I understood when “Slow” means with regard to wine.
+When I received an invitation to the Slow Wine 2020 US Tour stop in New York City, I asked myself if I understood when “Slow” means with regard to wine.
 I didn’t.
 I still don’t.
-So I went to the show on February 24 and enjoyed a great seminar and tasting of Cerasuolo (“Cherry”) d’Abruzzo Rosé wines, ones I’d never tasted and had barely heard of.
+But I went to the show on February 24 and enjoyed a great seminar and tasting of Cerasuolo (“Cherry”) d’Abruzzo Rosé wines, ones I’d never had and had barely heard of.
 And then I went around the tables and sampled about another 10 or 12 supposedly “slow” wines.
 At least I did the tasting…slowly.

 When I got home to Jersey, I clicked on the link to the Slow Wine Tour website.
 And I still didn’t—and don’t—know what they’re trying to say.
-On the page that’s supposed to explain, I found all of three paragraphs…total…that said nothing.
-Well, almost nothing.
-I did note this marvelously ambiguous gem: “For the first time, the pioneering Italian wine critics looked not just to the quality of the wines: They also took into consideration the wineries’ sustainable farming practices and the winemakers’ “Slowphilosophy,” as Gariglio has put it, “which continues to be increasingly important to consumers in wine and food globally.”
+On the page that’s supposed to explain, I found this: “For the first time, the pioneering Italian wine critics looked not just to the quality of the wines: They also took into consideration the wineries’ sustainable farming practices and the winemakers’ “Slowphilosophy,” as Gariglio has put it, “which continues to be increasingly important to consumers in wine and food globally.”

-But I must say the six Ceraluso d’Abruzzos we tasted at the seminar were interesting, delicious, unusual and to me, unanticipated.
+But I must say the six Ceraluso d’Abruzzos I tasted at the seminar were interesting, delicious, unusual and to me, unanticipated.